jarad/jarad.github.com/stat401a/lab01.md

 1. Sign up for [CyBox](https://iastate.box.com/).
     - If you do not see a `401A' folder, please let me know.
-2. Download the [Sleuth Data Sets](http://www.science.oregonstate.edu/~schafer/Sleuth/files/sleuth3csv.zip) and extract to CyFiles U:/401a.
+2. Download the [Sleuth Data Sets](http://www.science.oregonstate.edu/~schafer/Sleuth/files/sleuth3csv.zip) and extract to CyFiles U:/401A.
-3. Use the SAS or R script to check and make sure you have downloaded to the correct location.
+3. Use the [SAS](/stat401a/lab01.sas) or [R](/stat401a/lab01.r) script to check and make sure you have downloaded to the correct location.